-63. Fire Suppression System (optional)
+61. Fire Suppression System

 In case of fire, pull the safety pin on the actuator and strike the button.
-Fire retardant will be released, and the batteries will be disconnected from the electrical system.
+Fire retardant will be released, the engine will shut down and the batteries will be disconnected from the electrical system.

 If possible, take the hand-held fire extinguisher, and LEAVE THE VEHICLE.
 After the system has discharged, watch carefully for flare-ups and spot fires.

 Notify the Fire Department and/or service personnel as soon as possible.